-This Compensation Discussion and Analysis describes our compensation strategy, policies, programs and practices for our named executive officers identified in the Summary Compensation Table.
-For fiscal year 2016, our named executive officers consist of Daniel P. Gold, Ph.D., our President, Chief Executive Officer & Director, Thomas M. Zech, our Chief Financial Officer, Robert D. Mass, MD, our Chief Medical Officer and David M. Urso, our Senior Vice President of Corporate Development and General Counsel, to whom we collectively refer in this Compensation Discussion and Analysis as our "executive officers."
+This Compensation Discussion and Analysis describes the compensation strategy, policies, programs and practices for the named executive officers identified in the Summary Compensation Table.
+For fiscal year 2018, the named executive officers consist of Daniel P. Gold, Ph.D., President, Chief Executive Officer & Director, Brian G. Drazba, Chief Financial Officer, Robert D. Mass, MD, Chief Medical Officer, and David M. Urso, Senior Vice President of Corporate Development and General Counsel, to whom we collectively refer in this Compensation Discussion and Analysis as our "executive officers."
+Mr. Urso was, subsequent to the close of our most recent fiscal year, promoted to the position of Chief Operating Officer and General Counsel on July 12, 2018.